 A lot of research is still being done on probiotics, but they are generally considered safe to give to kids.
 They seem to help most with helping to shorten bouts of upset tummies and may help lessen eczema caused by milk allergies.
-Some parents give them to help increase healthy gut flora and overall wellness.
+Some parents give them to help increase healthy gut flora and overall wellness—though some doctors believe that this might not help since the gut flora of kids is still developing.
 Ask your pediatrician for their thoughts if you are considering a probiotic.

-Two brands to try are Jarrow and Culterelle.
+Two brands that I’ve tried and like are Jarrow and Culterelle.
 (I give both of my kids these.
 The older one has the chewables and the younger one gets the dissolvable powder in her morning milk or smoothie.)
 If you’re wondering whether probiotics need to be refrigerated, yes and no. Some do and they will say so on the label, and others, which have been made with more recently developed freeze-drying technology don’t.

 If you want to avoid a probiotic supplement, offer your toddler yogurt with live cultures (just look for that language on the label), try a yogurt drink, or kefir, which is a sort of tangier cousin to drinkable yogurt that’s chock full of probiotics.
-(You can try it in the Mango Kefir Smoothie shown above.)
+Or fermented pickles, kimchi, sauerkraut or cottage cheese.

 Does Vitamin C help prevent or cure illness?